nodebits/nodebits.org/articles/linux-joystick.markdown

 ## Parsing the Output

-After some brief searching online, I discovered that this is the linux input joystick api documented at <http://www.kernel.org/doc/Documentation/input/joystick-api.txt>.
+After some brief searching online, I discovered that this is the Linux input joystick api documented at <http://www.kernel.org/doc/Documentation/input/joystick-api.txt>.

 In particular, the section about the format of the binary stuff that was getting